 When seeding, place seeds 1 inch apart in rows 6-8 inches apart.
 As they grow, thin to 6-18 inches apart (depending on variety).

-When growing for seed, increase spacing between plants and between rows (rows should be 24-36 inches apart).
+When growing for seed, thin to increase spacing between plants and increase spacing between rows to 24-36 inches.
 Staking plants is also recommended when growing for seed.

 Aphids, whiteflies, and flea beetles are all common pests.
 To protect crops, use row covers.

-Mustard greens can be harvested in about 6 weeks.
+Mustard greens can be harvested in about 6 weeks from planting.
 To harvest, cut the large outside leaves at the base and leave the smaller, inner leaves to continue to grow.
 You can continuously harvest throughout the season.

 Mustard greens make a tasty, spicy addition to salads and sandwiches.